Johnadibe/hoo_bank/README.md

 # HooBank <a name="about-project"></a>

-**HooBank** is a website whose aim is to provide visitors/customers with a focused message a clear call-to-action (CTA) that encourages them to take a desired action.
+**HooBank** is a website whose aim is to provide visitors/customers with a focused message, a clear call-to-action (CTA) that encourages them to take a desired action.

 ![HooBank](https://i.ibb.co/BK1Hn0x/Screenshot-2022-08-08-at-4-05-48-PM.png)